-A renowned physician and writer of the book, “The Hormone Cure”, Sara Gottfried is the author of the famous book for menopausal women that helps regain the comfortable life they had before menopause.
+A renowned physician and writer of the book “The Hormone Cure”, Sara Gottfried, helps women regain a comfortable life before menopause.

 On her site, thehormonecurebook, she crafted a quiz including selections of symptoms that a menopausal woman feels.
-Through this way, a woman can accurately assess her case by wisely choosing the signs one by one.
-According to Gottfried, most American people are “over-medicated, overweight and chronically unhappy” because some physicians misclassify the roots of the problem, and rather some find treatments only for the surfacing complications.
+Using this test, a woman can accurately assess her case by choosing the signs one by one.
+According to Dr. Sara, most American people are “over-medicated, overweight and chronically unhappy” because some physicians misclassify the roots of their problems.

-Gottfried’s quiz is to point out which hormones or other specific underlying facts are responsible for the complications being felt by menopausal women.
-By identifying the origin of the problem, it is easier to find the right solutions to eliminate complications.
-At the end of Gottfried’s quiz, she will note what body compositions have increased or decreased and then provide possible remedies to gain positive results.
+Her quiz points out which hormones or underlying causes are responsible for a specific menopausal symptom.
+Knowing the origin of the problem makes it easier to find the right solutions to eliminate complications.
+At the end of her quiz, she provides possible remedies to gain positive results.

 Who says we can’t stay young and healthy as we age?
 We definitely can – even when we go through menopause!

-We cannot solely rely on science or medicine to take care of ourselves, right?
-There are many things that we can do at home to make sure that we stay as healthy as possible.
-Aside from eating the right kinds of food and living an active lifestyle, we can also monitor our overall health regularly.
+We cannot solely rely on science or medicine to take care of ourselves.
+We can do many things at home to make sure that we stay as healthy as possible.
+Aside from eating the right kinds of food and living an active lifestyle, we can regularly monitor our overall health.
 How?
 Check out these easy-to-do home health tests!